garrandall/popular-music-data/tracks/free-yourself-fantasia.md

 I took a lot of too much to handle until I can't take this game no more this love thing is full Of scandal so you welcome to walk

 I had to take it there I had to take it there because I'm tired oh yeah

 You play games if you don't want me don't talk to me Hey go ahead and free yourself
-Baby if you don't want me don't talk to me I'll be alright go ahead to someone else Yeah yeah.....
+Baby if you don't want me don't talk to me I'll be alright go ahead to someone else Yeah yeah...